 Self-control is the ability to make yourself do things you know you should do, even when you don’t want to.
 You might think of it as discipline or willpower.
 As adults we practice self-control on a daily basis, it’s a necessary part of being a responsible adult.
 Some young people are naturally disciplined and others need some parental coaching.
-But, it’s a behaviour that teenagers can learn.
+But, self control for teens is a behaviour that can be learnt.

 Self-control has been shown to be a greater indicator of academic success than a student’s IQ.
 Research shows that students who practice self-control do better at school generally and are happier.
-It’s behaviour that is worth instilling in your child if you think that they could do with a little help.
+Teaching kids self control is worth it if you think that they could do with a little help.

 Recognising and modeling self-control

 Role modelling is an effective way of showing why self-control for teens is important.
 When you’re being disciplined in everyday ways, point it out.
 For example: 'I know we’re late, but I’m being disciplined by sticking to the speed limit.
 I could go faster but if I do I run the risk of getting a fine or having an accident.
 It’s better to be a bit late than take that risk'.